yoursamlan/typeseeker/README.md

 It won't work by just opening the html file, but it should when served from even the simplest http server.<br> A fast choice is the [Chrome Web Server extension](https://github.com/kzahel/web-server-chrome)<br>

-Try it out here - [typeseeker...](https://alexnjoroge.github.io/typeseeker/)
+Try out the game here - [typeseeker...](https://alexnjoroge.github.io/typeseeker/)

 ## Difficulty Levels